False Teachings of David Wilkerson Exposed

 An article by James Sundquist David Wilkerson's River of Life Vision exposed Sundquist exposes Wilkerson's Vision as a fraud because it is scripturally inaccurate and gives adequate scriptures to prove his point and also exposing Wilkerson's false theory that the Church has replaced Isreal, i.e., Replacement Theology.

-According to scripture we are COMMANDED to judge the teachings of others and name names.
+According to scripture we are COMMANDED to judge the teachings of false teachers.
 For more information check out Judging Others

 Understanding the Mixture From 1 Thessalonians by J. Jacob Prasch of Moriel Ministries.
 This article shows from the Word where mixture with the truth is not acceptable, like a little bit of leaven leavening the whole lump of dough, a little bit of lie, or distortion of doctrine, leads to impurity and deception.